5. Processing unidimensional data#

 Note

-(**) There are many definitions
+(**) There are many possible definitions of quantiles used in statistical

-the method
+software packages; see the method

 argument to numpy.quantile.